jaimejim/jaimejim.github.io/_posts/2018-10-26-the-career-compass.markdown

 star: true
 ---

 Every now and then we get [fresh meat](https://youtu.be/Jj90khPuWv8) from the University, usually they are very young master thesis students or PhD candidates that are trying to figure out what it is that big companies do before they move on to the next stage.
 They usually have no idea whatsoever about what they want to do after their studies, they often have slightly complicated geographical situation - parents are in another country, visa issues, girlfriend abroad... - and they often have no preferred specialization.
-I am pretty sure they look at some old timers and naively think *"That won't happen to me."*.
+I am pretty sure they look at some old timers and naively think: *"Look at that fossil, that won't happen to me."*.

-Until now I had no way to structure how to explain what **usually** happens in most career paths but today, while discussing with some colleagues I figured out what I call *the Career Compass*.
-I'm pretty sure this has to be explained somewhere in a coaching or a career development book but I'd like to write down what it is about.
+Until now I had no way to structure how to explain what **usually** happens in most career paths but today, and that eventually *they would be like that too*.
+While discussing with some colleagues I figured out what I will coin *the Career Compass*.
+I'm pretty sure this has to be explained somewhere in a coaching or a career development book but I'd like to write down what it is about before I forget it.

+### 1. You are not immortal.

-Let's first start by explaining that life is limited.
-It is hard to grasp when you are in your twenties, but you are not immortal.
-The time limit in life is the essential, most important and most underestimated fact that people very early on choose to ignore forever.
-Usually there are reminders every now and then, when we get sick or when someone passes away, but it is not nice to remember it.
+It is hard to grasp when you are in your twenties but let's first start by explaining that life is limited.
+This is the essential, most important and most underestimated fact that people very early on choose to ignore forever.
+Usually there are reminders every now and then, when we get sick or when someone passes away, but of course it is not nice to be aware of it.

 ![Career lifetime](/assets/images/career/3.png)